mbdemoraes/moafs/README.md

 * -w: Processing window -  The number of instances to process using the specified reduction rate (default = 1)
 * -m: Feature Selection Method - Feature selection method to be used.
 Options: 0.
 No method.
 1. Information Gain 2.
 Symmetrical Uncertainty 3.
 Chi-Squared 4.
 Cramers V-Test 5.
 Gain Ratio 6.
 Extremal Feature Selection 7.
 Online Feature Selection

+# Sample datasets

+This repository contains some sample datasets that may be used in the experiments.
+They were obtained from different sources:

+* usenet1, usenet2, usenet3, spam-data and emailing_list were collected by The Machine Learning and Knowledge Discovery (MLKD) group at [Concept Drifting Datasets in Weka](http://mlkd.csd.auth.gr/datasets.html)
+* spambase, gas_sensor, semeion, enron and synthetic_control were obtained at [UCI](https://archive.ics.uci.edu/ml/index.php)
+* usenet_recurrent was collected by Dr. Gama at [Datasets for Concept Drift](http://www.liaad.up.pt/kdus/products/datasets-for-concept-drift)

 # Examples from the command line (Linux)

 Here is an example using the Interleaved-Test-Then-Train approach with the Chi-Squared algorithm on the [Usenet1](http://mlkd.csd.auth.gr/datasets.html) data set, selecting 20 features: